This team processes the openSUSE membership requests and accepts or rejects them after review.

 To join the Membership Officials Team

 - Step 1.
-Email firstname.lastname@example.org with a link to your connect.opensuse.org Profile
+Email email@example.com with a link to your Profile.

 - Step 2.
 The Board will confirm that you're a Member, and let you know whether or not you're request to join the Membership Officials is accepted (if the team is big enough, new team member may not be necessary)

 - Step 3.
-A connect.opensuse.org admin will give you the appropriate permission
+An existing team member will give you the appropriate permission to the code.opensuse.org project and the mailing list

 - firstname.lastname@example.org - This is a closed mailing list so the team can discuss privately applications that might require a debate (unclear contributions, for example).

-Currently the team consists of the following members (usernames in brackets):
+Currently (as of January 2022) the team consists of the following members:

 - Wolfgang Rosenauer (wolfir)